Willamette Valley AVA

 Overview

-Willamette Valley is Oregon’s flagship wine region and one of the world’s premier Pinot Noir producing areas, earning comparisons to Burgundy for its site-specific, terroir-expressive wines.
-Established in 1984, this large AVA stretches 150 miles from Portland to Eugene, with the most celebrated vineyards planted on the volcanic and sedimentary soils of the surrounding hills.
+Willamette Valley is Oregon’s flagship wine region and one of the leading Pinot Noir producing areas, earning comparisons to Burgundy for its site-specific, terroir-expressive wines.
+Established in 1984, this large AVA stretches 150 miles from Portland to Eugene, with the most recognized vineyards planted on the volcanic and sedimentary soils of the surrounding hills.
 Oregon’s pioneering winemakers chose Pinot Noir when California dismissed it as too difficult, and their gamble has paid off with wines that compete with the finest from Burgundy and command international acclaim.

 Geography & Climate